How to Improve Employee Training Engagement

 The secret to engaging people with compliance is to make training applicable to their role.
 This means using practical examples that show them their responsibilities from a personal perspective.

 It also means not drowning them in the names of specific laws or acts.
-It's not their job to know the technical names.
-But it is their job to know what their responsibilities are.
+It's not their job to know the technical names, but it is their job to know their responsibilities.
 As soon as staff see how compliance relates to their ability to do a good job, they will naturally become engaged.

 2. Personalise training content